GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Experimental Results

 \subsubsection{result}

+In the simulation environment, the GNSS-VI gets initialized immediately after visual-inertial alignment since the system do not need to wait for ephemerides.
+The initialization quality, which we measure by the error of local-ENU yaw offset and anchor point, is listed in Table.~\ref{tab:initialization_table}.
 Fig.~\ref{fig:simulation_rpe} shows the relative pose error (RPE)\cite{geiger2012we} with respect to the evaluation distance.
 As can be seen from the figure, The relative error of VINS-Mono increases with the evaluation distance in both translational and rotational directions.
 Among those the rotational error mainly comes from yaw component.
 This indicts that VINS-Mono suffers from accumulated drift in the four unobservable directions, namely x, y, z and yaw.
 The error of VINS-Fusion exhibits similar tendency when the evaluation distance is short, and remains at a constant level when the distance increases further.
 This implies that VINS-Fusion is able to bound the accumulated drift by loosely incorporating the GNSS solution.
 However, the magnitude of its relative error is much larger compared with the result of VINS-Mono and GVINS, thus the smoothness of the estimator is highly affected by the noisy GNSS measurement.
 Thanks to the tightly-coupled approach we adopted, our proposed system combines advantages of both VINS-Mono and VINS-Fusion.
 On the one hand, the relative error is comparable to that of VINS-Mono for short range thus the smoothness is preserved.
 On the other hand, the error no longer accumulates in all directions and the global consistency is also guaranteed.

 Fig.~\ref{fig:simulation_ate} depicts the absolute trajectory error (ATE) along with the traveled distance.
 The error plot of VINS-Mono keeps increasing as a result of accumulated drift, while it remains constant for all other three approaches.
-The ATE of RTKLIB SPP algorithm shows the noise level of the GNSS pseudorange measurement, and VINS-Fusion is able to reduce the magnitude of ATE by combine the result of VIO in a loosely-coupled manner.
+The ATE of RTKLIB SPP algorithm shows the noise level of the GNSS code pseudorange measurement, and VINS-Fusion is able to reduce the magnitude of ATE by combine the result of VIO in a loosely-coupled manner.
 By tightly fusing GNSS raw measurements and visual inertial data in a unified framework, our algorithm effectively suppresses the noise of GNSS signal and keeps the ATE at a low level.
-The final root mean squared error (RMSE) of each approach is shown as the end point of each error curve.
+The final \ac{RMSE} of each approach is shown in Table.~\ref{tab:rmse_table}.